 - Rheumatoid arthritis: Rheumatoid arthritis is an autoimmune disorder in which the body’s immune system attacks the joints.
 Symptoms include pain, stiffness, swelling, and tenderness in the joints.

 Arthritis treatments vary based on the arthritis type and a person’s specific symptoms.

 Medicare requires a person to have a PDP or drug coverage included within their Medicare Advantage policy if they have specific prescribed medication needs.

-Drug plans may provide the coverage needed to treat the various forms of arthritis, including arthritic joint pain.
+Drug plans may provide the coverage needed to treat the various forms of arthritis, including

 A person with arthritis may need to see a medical specialist for diagnosis and treatments.
 Examples of a specialist may include a rheumatologist or an orthopedist.

 It is usually helpful for a person to check if the specialist accepts Medicare.
 If they do, the payment may depend on Medicare’s agreed-upon amount and the type of Medicare plan an individual holds, but a high percentage of the cost is typically covered.

 Physical therapy services can help a person with arthritis gain strength and enhance mobility.